An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Introduction

 In the study of dynamic effects of environment, the most direct method is to decompose the total system's state $|\Psi\ra$ as $|\Psi\ra = \sum_\alpha |\alpha\ra |\phi^\E_\alpha\ra$, where $|\alpha\ra$ are the energy eigenstates of the central system and $|\phi^\E_\alpha\ra$ are the corresponding environmental branches.
 In fact, inner products of the environmental branches yield elements of the RDM, namely, $\la \phi_\beta^\E(t)|\phi_\alpha^\E(t)\ra = \rho^S_{\alpha \beta}(t)$.
-One question of interest is whether and how chaoticity of an environment, particularly the properties assumed in the ETH ansztz, could be useful in the study of dynamic properties of the environmental branches and hence of the RDM.
+One question of interest is whether and how chaoticity of an environment, particularly the ETH ansatz, could be useful in the study of dynamic properties of the environmental branches and hence of the RDM.

-As is known, under nondissipative (pure-dephasing) interactions, \footnote{Here, a dissipative interaction means that the system-environment interaction Hamiltonian is not commutable with the system's Hamiltonian. } evolution of the environmental branches is governed by a Schr\"{o}dinger-type dynamics under certain effective Hamiltonian \cite{GPSS04,pra08-PS}.
-In this case, offdiagonal RDM elements take a form of the so-called quantum Loschmidt echo (LE), as a measure to the sensitivity of quantum motion under small perturbation \cite{peres84}.
-For quantum chaotic systems, main decaying behaviors of the LE have been studied \cite{jal2001,CT02,jac2001,cuc2002,prosen2002,STB03,GPSZ06,WCL04,WL05} and can be directly used in the study of pure dephasing effects \cite{GPSS04}.
-However, under generic dissipative interactions, mutual influences among environmental branches make their evolution significantly more complex.
+The above discussed approach has been found useful in the study of nondissipative system-environment interactions, \footnote{Here, dissipative interaction means that the system-environment interaction Hamiltonian is not commutable with the system's Hamiltonian. } in which evolution of the environmental branches is in fact governed by a Schr\"{o}dinger-type dynamics under certain effective Hamiltonian (see, e.g., Refs.\cite{GPSS04,pra08-PS}).
+In this case, offdiagonal RDM elements take a form of the so-called quantum Loschmidt echo (LE), which gives a measure to the sensitivity of quantum motion under small perturbation \cite{peres84}.
+For quantum chaotic systems, main decaying behaviors of the LE have been studied \cite{jal2001,CT02,jac2001,cuc2002,prosen2002,STB03,GPSZ06,WCL04,WL05} and can be directly used in the study of pure dephasing effects, resorting to neither the Born nor the Markov approximation \cite{GPSS04}.
+However, under a generic dissipative interaction, mutual influences among environmental branches make their evolution significantly more complex.